 Large and small-scale spatial and hand-eye coordination are essential for most forms of activity and are stimulated in countless ways throughout the curriculum.
 Sports are only one element of what we would call ‘movement education’.
 Our ethos is non-competitive, and so movement—including acrobatics, eurythmy and circus skills—is folded into many aspects of the curriculum, with particular activities introduced at appropriate ages to strengthen coordination, aid thinking, build confidence and resilience, and gain intelligent skills (manipulation, equilibria, acrobatic, aerial, movement) through the constructive use of play and structured games, derived from and tailored to an individual pupil’s capabilities.

-This after school Club includes gymnastics, tumbling, silks, trapeze, human pyramids, beam work, walking globe, juggling, unicycle and diablo.
+This after school Club includes gymnastics, tumbling, silks, rings, trapeze, human pyramids, beam work & vault, walking globe, juggling, unicycle and diablo.
 It is currently offered to Classes 1 – 2 combined, as well as Classes 3 – 4 and Classes 5 – 7; and a Performance Club for pupils of all ages including Upper School pupils; and can be enjoyed by all young people: boys, girls and those who identify as gender-fluid or non-binary, who work together on an equal footing.

 Circus Arts are increasingly being recognised for providing an alternative kinaesthetic approach to Physical Education (PE) tailored to an individual’s capabilities.
 The dynamic programme helps pupils acquire intelligent physical skills such as manipulation, equilibria, acrobatic, aerial, movement; whilst building a physicality that supports the development of children and young people as competent, confident and healthy individuals.
 These physical competences foster confidence, motivation, knowledge and understanding that provides children and young people with a physical movement foundation suitable for lifelong participation in physical activity.